 - Light and sound features require batteries to operate

 - Limited height adjustment options

-The Graco Doorway Bumper Jumper attaches easily to most door frames and features a built-in tray and several toy attachments for extra playtime fun.
+The Graco Doorway Bumper Jumper is one of the best baby jumper options, and attaches easily to most door frames and features a built-in tray and several toy attachments for extra playtime fun.
 The soft fabric seat pads are removable and machine washable to make cleaning a breeze.
 Specially-designed straps and a plastic dome keep the straps separated to reduce twisting or knotting, and no-mark clamps prevent damage to your doorways.
 The jumper height is fully adjustable, and the device accommodates children up to 25 pounds.